Sophistication (books): Definitions

-"said of an incomplete copy of a book which has been made complete by replacing a missing leaf of leaves with a leaf or leaves taken from another copy of the same edition, or with a carefully made facsimile reprint."
+"said of an incomplete copy of a book which has been made complete by replacing a missing leaf or leaves with a leaf or leaves taken from another copy of the same edition, or with a carefully made facsimile reprint."

 This definition simply describes the state of the book, without implications of intention or value.

 In ABC for Book Collectors (1952) John Waynflete Carter takes a more pejorative view, saying: